021Million/PingVC/replit.md

 - **Admin Verification System**: Admin panel to approve/reject VC applications with verified checkmarks
 - **AI-Generated Templates**: Personalized intro messages created by OpenAI based on VC investment focus
 - **Payment Integration**: Full Stripe integration for secure payment processing
+- **Founder Project Publishing**: Founders can save project details as drafts or pay $9 to publish and make them visible in Scout marketplace
+- **Draft/Publish Workflow**: Two-tier system where founders can save privately or pay to go public
 - **User Authentication**: Replit Auth integration with session management
 - **Responsive Design**: Mobile-friendly interface with Tailwind CSS and shadcn/ui components